Why Do Babies Keep Rubbing Their Ears – Reasons New Parents Must Know

 General Tips to Comfort Your Baby From Ear Pain or Irritation

-Seeing your baby rubbing ears at night and failing to fall asleep comfortably can make you feel sad for him.
+- Seeing your baby rubbing his ears at night and failing to fall asleep comfortably can make you feel sad for him.
 There are a few tips that you can make use of to calm the child and reduce the irritation or pain in the ears.

 - Let the child sleep in an inclined position or use a pillow, if old enough.